Bryan-suun/bryan-suun.github.io/_pages/about.md

 # 💬 Projects

-- Natural Science Foundation of China: Key Technologies for Integrated Communication and Navigation Systems in Harsh Wireless Environments (No. 4217010675). **Application and Student Researcher**.
+- Natural Science Foundation of China: Key Technologies for Integrated Communication and Navigation Systems in Harsh Wireless Environments. **Application and Student Researcher**.
 - CCF-Baidu Songguo Foundation: Convergence Analysis, Privacy Protection and Network Resource Optimization of Federated Learning for Mobile Edge Computing Networks With Limited Wireless Communication Resources, **Application and Student Researcher**.

 # 🏅 Honors and Awards